ethereum/mist/README.md

     $ cd my/path/meteor-dapp-wallet/app && meteor --port 3050

+Note that Meteor may suggest that an upgrade is available and that you run 'meteor update'. **Do not do it** as that [can break Mist](https://github.com/ethereum/mist/issues/1402).

 In the original window you can then start Mist using wallet mode:

     $ cd mist